IWinarto/qrng/README.md

 ## Non-POSIX Requirement

-For POSIX-compliant systems with the usual POSIX programs installed, only `curl` has to be installed before this script can be run.
+Only `curl` has to be installed on POSIX systems with the usual POSIX programs already installed.

 ## Known POSIX Compatibility Issues